jvilla00/Sqlalchemy-challennge/README.md

 * Link Python to the database by creating a SQLAlchemy session.

-* **Important:** Don't forget to close out your session at the end of your notebook.
 #### Precipitation Analysis

-To perform an analysis of precipitation in the area, do the following:

 * Find the most recent date in the dataset.